 In this work, we analyze the deformation patterns of the GERD project, including the Main and Saddle Dams, using Differential Synthetic Aperture Radar Interferometry (DInSAR) technique over Sentinel-1 data for five years from December 2016 to July 2021.
-[18][19–23][23][21][18]We further investigate the deformation patterns associated with the first filling process as a baseline to show the possible impacts due to the second filling, and we observe that increasing the water storage in the GERD reservoir, will pose more risk to the structure.
+The DInSAR technique enables accurate satellite monitoring under all-weather conditions and even in absence of any ground equipment [18].
+There ae multiple studies [19–23] that used the DInSAR methodology to monitor and analyse displacements across land and structures.
+Moghadam et al. [23], in their study performed the DInSAR stacking method at a prominent Coal Seam Gas (CSG) site, and found that the inversion of INSAR deformation maps can help in solving the uncertainties arising out of low-resolution seismic acquisitions.
+Jiang et al. [21], in their study compared the feasibility of using PS-InSAR, stacking and 2-pass DInSAR methodologies in identifying land subsidence at the Wuda coalfield in Northern China.
+Their results show that the stacking analysis provided accurate results when compared with the coal fire data obtained through on-field surveys.
+Though it is always beneficial to have field measurements complimenting satellite measurements, the results obtained through this technique can be considered accurate [18].
+In our work, we investigate the deformation patterns associated with the first filling process as a baseline to show the possible impacts due to the second filling, and we observe that increasing the water storage in the GERD reservoir, will pose more risk to the structure.
 Utilizing the CoastSat tool for water edge detection, we validated the results over the GERD’s Main Dam, which shows opposing trend of water edges at two of the extremities of the Main Dam wall.
 Later sections in this manuscript will explain in much depth some of the statements made here.
 This study will provide a solid basis for current concerns on the safety of GERD.

 2. Data and Methods